samchristywork/terminal-calendar/README.md

 ```
 Usage: terminal_calendar [options]
+ -b,--num_backups The number of backup files to keep (default 10).
  -c,--command     The command to be run when "printing" (default `./print.sh`).
+ -d,--backup_dir  The directory to store backup files in (default ~/.terminal_calendar_backup/).
  -e,--editor      The command representing the text editor to use (default vim).
  -f,--file        Calendar file to use.
 Default "calendar.json".
  -h,--help        Print this usage message.
  -l,--log-file    The name of the log file to be used.
  -n,--no-clear    Do not clear the screen on shutdown.
  -o,--lock-file   The name of the lock file to be used (default /tmp/termcal.lock).
  -v,--verbose     Display additional logging information.
 ```

 Users can also configure the editor by setting the `EDITOR` environment